 EECOMOBILITY has developed fault detection, diagnosis and prognostic software technology, designed for automotive, fleet and off-highway markets.
-ECCOMOBILITY’s software is a self-learning technology that has been proven and tested in real market conditions, providing high-speed analysis, with easy implementation and customization.
+EECOMOBILITY’s software is a self-learning technology that has been proven and tested in real market conditions, providing high-speed analysis, with easy implementation and customization.

 EECOMOBILITY’s software is being developed for the new automotive markets of (ACES) autonomous, connected, electric and shared vehicles.
 Testing is being conducted in various sectors, including heavy duty autonomous vehicles, electric vehicle battery development, electric motor and inverter development and testing.